 What does the World Mission team do?

 We are keen to be able to identify and celebrate the wide range of links, connections and friendships that people already have worldwide, whether with mission partners, mission agencies or charities.
 We would like to include these in the Diocesan Prayer Diary as an expression of celebrating where we find God already at work in the world.
-In line with Shaping for Mission, we are identifying Deanery World Mission co-ordinators who can help us to fulfill this aim.
 Please send your information to: Denise Keen

 'We believe in one holy catholic and apostolic Church'.
 A line we recite week-by-week in the Nicene Creed that affirms that we as parishes and as a diocese are but one small part of the Christian faith.